KaeruCT/KaeruFTPload/README.md

 If you use a desktop environment such as XFCE, you can even set the program as one of the options in the context menu and upload an array of files in just one click!

-If you run it from the command line without specifing with files you want to upload, it will show a GTK file chooser so you can choose what you want to upload.
+If you run it from the command line without specifing which files you want to upload, it will show a GTK file chooser so you can choose some files.

 ## Dependencies
 * Python 2